-REQUIRED TEXTBOOKS AND MATERIAL
+TEXTBOOKS & LEANRING MATERIAL

-Please note: Due to Covid-19 disruptions, textbooks may not be available from the bookstore.
-All texts are available for purchase online in either hardcopy or e-book versions.
+Please note: All texts will be available at the bookstore, and arrangements can be made for pick-up - refer to YukonU website for details.
+All texts are also available for purchase online in either hardcopy or e-book versions.